ParallelMaths/parallel/pages/8-19-countdown-levitating-water.md

 ---

 The solution is B, because primes can end in 7 and 9 (e.g., 7, 17, 19, 29, 37…), but not 0, 6 and 8.
 If the final digit is 0, 6 or 8, then the number is even and cannot be prime.
 :::

 ## 3. The Leidenfrost effect – levitating water

 This video is by Alex Nickel from his Technicality channel (which is full of fascinating videos).
-It is quite long (9 minutes), and takes you through an explanation of strange phenomenon known as the Leidenfrost effect.
+It is quite long (9 minutes), and takes you through an explanation of a strange phenomenon known as the Leidenfrost effect.
 Can you understand the science?
 Can you follow his explanation?
 Does it stick in your brain afterward?

 There is a question following the video, which you might want to look at first, so that you can look out for the answer during the video.